software-mansion-labs/expo-live-updates/README.md

 ### LiveUpdateConfig Object Structure

-Configuration options for the live update notification.
+Configuration options for the Live Update notification.
 Separated from state to allow in the future updating only state without passing config every time:

 ```ts
 type LiveUpdateConfig = {